paulahemsi/netwhat/README.md

 looking to the host part *29* (binary **00011101**), remember the firts (*192.54.103.0*) is the network address and the last (*192.54.103.255*) is a broadcast address.

-◦ #What is the subnet of an IP with Netmask
+## What is the subnet of an IP with Netmask

 A 32-bit IP address uniquely identifies a single device on an IP network.
 The 32 binary bits are divided into the host and network sections by the subnet mask but they are also broken into four 8-bit octets.

-◦ #What is the broadcast address of a subnet
+## What is the broadcast address of a subnet

 [What is a broadcast address and how does it work?](https://www.ionos.com/digitalguide/server/know-how/broadcast-address/)